You Have Choices for Prostate Cancer Care

 The National Cancer Institute divides prostate cancers into three SEER (Surveillance, Epidemiology, and End Results) categories — local, regional, and distant.
 Local cancers are confined to the prostate itself; regional ones have spread to nearby structures such as pelvic lymph nodes; and distant ones have spread further than that, to bones or other organs.

-“For local or regional cancers, nearly 100% of men survive for five or more years,” explains Dr. Dal Pra.
-“For distant cancers, five-year survival drops to 31%.”
-We catch most prostate cancers before they become distant, though, so five-year survival is 98% for all three categories.
+“For local or regional cancers, nearly 100% of men survive for five or more years,” says Dr. Dal Pra.
+“For distant cancers, five-year relative survival drops to around 35%.”

 “As encouraging as those statistics are, the prospects for men with prostate cancer actually get better year by year, because our treatments keep getting better,” says Dr. Dal Pra.
 According to the American Society of Clinical Oncology, the prostate cancer death rate has dropped by more than half between 1993 and 2017 due to advances in screening and treatment.